Explore the etymology and symbolism of the constellations

 This constellation is the French Baleine, the Italian Balaena, the 1515 Almagest and the Alfonsine Tables called it Balaena, the fourth century Christian astronomer, Firmicus, called it Belus, the Beast or Monster, Ovid called it Belua Ponti (Sea-Monster).
 There are two orders of whales, the other suborder of the Cetacea, the toothed whales, are of the family Delphinidae (oceanic dolphins) and have a constellation of their own, Delphinus.
 This constellation, Cetus, might refer to the baleen whales in particular, also called whalebone whales or great whales, the Mysticeti.
 Baleen whales have baleen plates instead of teeth which they use to filter their food.

-“Whales (ballena) are beasts of enormous size, named from casting forth and spraying water, for they throw waves higher than the other sea animals; in Greek ballein means 'cast forth'.
+“Whales (ballena) are beasts of enormous size, named from casting forth and spraying water, for they throw waves higher than the other sea animals; in Greek ballein means ‘cast forth’.
 The sea-monster (cetus, plural cete) is named ketos, plural kete, that is, on account of its vastness.
 These are huge types of sea-monsters (bellua), and their bodies are the same size as mountains.
-Such a cetus swallowed Jonah; its belly was so big that it resembled hell, as the prophet says (cf. Jonah 2:3): "He heard me from the belly of hell."
+Such a cetus swallowed Jonah; its belly was so big that it resembled hell, as the prophet says (compare Jonah 2:3): “He heard me from the belly of hell.”
 (The Etymologies of Isidore of Seville, 7th century AD, p.260.]

-Whales produce blubber, the fat of the whale, the originally meaning was 'bubble, foam'.
+Whales produce blubber, the fat of the whale, the originally meaning was ‘bubble, foam’.
 Compare bleb, blob, the verb blubber, to weep loudly [Klein].
+Most of Europe’s and American lamps were lit by whale oil obtained from the blubber of various species of whales, until replaced by kerosene after 1860.

 Amber (sucinus), which the Greeks call electron, has the color of tawny wax, and is said to be the sap (sucus) of trees, and for the reason is called 'amber.'
 An explanation taken from myth has led it to being called electrum, for the story goes that when Phaethon was killed by a bolt of lightning, his sisters, in their grief, were turned into poplar trees, and they exude amber (electrum) as tears, year in and out, by the river Eridanus (i.e. the Po); and it is called electrum because many poets said the sun used to be called Elector (the 'Shining One').
 But in fact amber is not the sap of the poplar tree but of the pine tree, for when it is burned it gives off the fragrance of pine pitch.”
 [The Etymologies of Isidore of Seville, 7th century AD, p.323.].

-Elector (the 'Shining One'), might relate to Latin halos, 'threshing floor, disk around the sun or moon'.
+Elector (the ‘Shining One’), might relate to Latin halos, ‘threshing floor, disk around the sun or moon’.
 In chemistry, solutions of salts in water are called electrolytes.
 Electrolytes as well as molten salts conduct electricity.
 Salt is a preservative and amber preserves the body of an insect trapped in the resinous drop of amber.
+A salt is an ionic compound composed of positively charged cations and negatively charged anions (cation from Greek kation, go down kata-, + ienai, ‘to go’, ‘ion’.
+Anion, from Greek anienai, to go up: ana-, up, + ienai, ‘to go’, ‘ion’).
+An ion or group of ions having a positive charge and characteristically moving toward the negative electrode in electrolysis.

-Within the borders of this constellation was a modern constellation, created in 1800, Machina Electrica, to honor the creation of the first electricity generator.
+Within the borders of this constellation was a modern constellation created in 1800, Machina Electrica, to honor the creation of the first electricity generator.
 Composed of dim stars that can be found south of Cetus, the sea-monster [south of the belly] between Fornax, the furnace, and Sculptor.
-The constellation appeared in a few star atlases, but was never widely accepted and is no longer recognized by astronomers [2].
-"The Elektrides (Amber) Islands that lie off the Pados." mentioned by Strabo, Geography 5.1.9 [3] are identified with he Kvarner islands in the Adriatic.
+The constellation appeared in a few star atlases, but was never widely accepted and is no longer recognized by astronomers [].

-"Amber was prized for its perfume, warmth, electrical properties, and ability to preserve life in its resin (Pliny NH 37).
+Amber was prized for its perfume, warmth, electrical properties, and ability to preserve life in its resin (Pliny NH 37).
 Martial suggests that insects preserved in amber have eternity as jewels.
 Amber was probably traded down from northern Europe to the Adriatic via the Po and the Rhone.
 But neither river was the source of amber in antiquity.
-It came from northern Europe, from Jutland in Denmark, and from the Baltic coast".
+It came from northern Europe, from Jutland in Denmark, and from the Baltic coast”.
 [Frederick Ahl, Metaformations, p.189-190]

 Mythology tells us that amber originated from the tears shed by the Heliades that flowed into the river Eridanus.
 Eridanus or Eridanos, was a name given by geologists to a river which flowed where the Baltic Sea is now.
 In the Pleistocene era, the current Baltic Sea was the river basin of a river, currently named Eridanos.
 The tertiary forests of the Baltic produces the best amber in the world and the Baltic sea area contains 90% of the world's amber - Heliades tears.

-“Eridanos … swallowed a foreigner, Phaethon in his flood … he brings wealth from his trees to the friends who live near him as he rolls along the brilliant amber gifts of the Heliades.” –Dionysiaca 22.90
+“Eridanos … swallowed a foreigner, Phaethon in his flood … he brings wealth from his trees to the friends who live near him as he rolls along the brilliant amber gifts of the Heliades.”
+Dionysiaca 22.90

-The names of goddesses Electra 1, and Electra 2 (one of the seven Pleiades), should be from the same root as electric, we know that the isle of Electra was near the Eridanus, as is the constellation Cetus:
+The names of goddesses Electra 1, and Electra 2 (one of the seven Pleiades), should be from the same root as ‘electric’, we know that the isle of Electra was near the Eridanus, as is the constellation Cetus:

-"And quickly they [the Argonauts] entered the ship, and toiled at their oars unceasingly until they reached the sacred isle of Electra, the highest of them all, near the river Eridanus [Grimal]
+“And quickly they [the Argonauts] entered the ship, and toiled at their oars unceasingly until they reached the sacred isle of Electra, the highest of them all, near the river Eridanus [Grimal

-Electra is translated from Greek 'a-lektron', 'with no marriage bed' [4].
+Electra is translated from Greek ‘a-lektron‘, ‘with no marriage bed’ [].

-Another meaning of cetus.
+Another meaning of cetus

-*Qet- (meaning hole in the ground for dwelling, living space or living room) in the IE protolanguage was adopted, after some mutations in the meaning, as ketos in Greek [6].
+Qet– (meaning hole in the ground for dwelling, living space or living room) in the IE protolanguage was adopted, after some mutations in the meaning, as ketos in Greek [].

 © Anne Wright 2008.